cmucc/tapp/README.md

 Usage:

     ./talk_series/svg-gen.py -i foo.json -o bar.svg
+    ./talk_series/svg-gen-short.py -i foo.json -o bar.svg

 The file `2013logo_light.svg` must be in the same directory as the output file to display properly.
 Additionally, the filename given in the `sponsor_logo` field must be relative to the output file.

+The "short" generator generates a poster suitable for a shorter series of talks (on the order of 7), as opposed to the normal 15.

 ### iCalendar File